25prabhu10/notes/docs/Languages/Git/Git.md

   - Distributed version control
   - Open source and free software
   - Faster than other SCMs (100 times in some cases)
-  - Better safegaurds against data corruption
+  - Better safeguards against data corruption

 ### Distributed Version Control